-These lower progesterone levels can also cause issues with falling asleep and create more anxious feelings for no reason.
-Progesterone is the hormone that makes us feel grounded and keeps a hold on anxiety, without it we can feel edgy, anxious, and airheaded.
-When you start to skip cycles and the sleep disturbance changes to waking up at 2 a.m., then you know estrogen is starting to lower.
+These lower progesterone levels can also cause issues with falling asleep and create more anxious feelings.
+Progesterone is the hormone that makes us feel grounded and keeps a hold on anxiety, without it we can feel edgy, anxious, and foggy.
+When you start to skip cycles and the sleep disturbance changes to waking up at 2 a.m., that’s when you know your estrogen is starting to decrease.

-Additional symptoms at these phase range from hot flashes, weight changes, sleep issues, vaginal dryness and itchy skin to breast tenderness, loss of libido and mood swings.
+Additional symptoms at these phases range from hot flashes, weight changes, sleep issues, vaginal dryness and itchy skin to breast tenderness, loss of libido and mood swings.

-Migraines can be triggered more in either phase, peri or menopause because both high and low levels of estrogen can be a trigger.
+Migraines can be triggered more in either phase, perimenopause or menopause, because both high and low levels of estrogen can be a trigger.